 **Spoiler alert** I made it…and what a cool trip!
-Yes, there were times when my legs felt like cement, but the burn was totally worth it….plus with the support vehicle, you can camp in comfort and have those ice-cold beers to look forward to at the end of the day.
+Yes, there were times when my legs felt like cement, but the burn was totally worth it….plus with the support vehicle, you can camp in comfort and have some cold drinks and a nice meal to look forward to at the end of the day.

 The White Rim Trail offers something for all levels.
 For the beginner, it’s a challenge.
 For the experts, it might be smooth sailing.
 But either way, the views, the camping, and the general camaraderie on the trail make it worth adding to your bucket list.
 And with fall in full force, it’s the perfect time to head to the southern Utah desert.

 Here is how to plan your own mountain biking trip along the White Rim Trail in Canyonlands National Park.

 The White Rim Trail is a 100-mile semi-loop that can be ridden in either direction.
 We rode the route west-to-east and started our trip at Mineral Bottom and ended at Shafer Hill.
 The advantage of starting at Mineral Bottom and riding counter-clockwise is that you get the long (and least scenic) section riding along Mineral Road out of the way at the very beginning and the scenery (in my opinion) got better every day.
 The disadvantage of counter-clockwise is that you have to ride (or walk) up Shafer at the very end…and believe me, it’s no fun.
 On the elevation profile, you’ll also see that counterclockwise appears to have some longer uphill sections than riding it clockwise.